-In this segment we will look at the common causes of Canine Depression, what it will look like, and how to help your pet deal with it.
+Depression: A common cause of stress for canine mental health, learn what depression looks like, and how to help your pet deal with it.

-There are a few different manifestations of Anxiety, and during this feature, we will look at the most common of them, and work at turning your dog into the well-adjusted Canine Citizen you know he can be.
+Anxiety: There are a few different manifestations of anxiety.
+Learn what the most common types are and how to turn your dog into the well-adjusted canine citizen you know he can be.